The Hunted (2003 film): Production

-The film was partially filmed in and around Portland, Oregon and Silver Falls State Park.
-Portland scenes were filmed in Oxbow Park, the South Park Blocks, the Columbia Blvd Treatment Plant, and Tom McCall Waterfront Park, as well as a chase scene involving a fake light rail train on the Hawthorne Bridge.
-The technical adviser for the film was Tom Brown Jr., an American outdoorsman and wilderness survival expert.
+The film was based on an original script by Peter and David Griffiths.
+It impressed William Friedkin who felt the story had similarities with Tom Brown Jr., an American outdoorsman and wilderness survival expert.
+Friedkin had long wanted to turn Brown's life into a movie.
+He introduced the writers to Brown and they did another draft.
+Art Monterastelli later completed the final screenplay with the assistance of Brown, who was technical advisor on the film.

 The story is partially inspired by a real-life incident involving Brown, who was asked to track down a former pupil and Special Forces sergeant who had evaded capture by authorities.
 This story is told in Tom's book, Case Files Of The Tracker.
 Chapter 2 of this book, "My Frankenstein," describes Brown's tracking and fight with a former special operations veteran.

+The film was partially filmed in and around Portland, Oregon and Silver Falls State Park.
+Portland scenes were filmed in Oxbow Park, the South Park Blocks, the Columbia Blvd Treatment Plant, and Tom McCall Waterfront Park, as well as a chase scene involving a fake light rail train on the Hawthorne Bridge.

 The hand-to-hand combat and knife fighting in the film featured Filipino Martial Arts.
 Thomas Kier and Rafael Kayanan of Sayoc Kali were brought in by Benicio del Toro.
 They were credited as knife fight choreographers for the film.